JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Validation
-Query validation in the rest-hapi framework is implemented with [joi](https://github.com/hapijs/joi).
+Validation in the rest-hapi framework is implemented with [joi](https://github.com/hapijs/joi).
 This includes validation of headers, query parameters, payloads, and responses.  joi validation models are based primarily off of each model's field properties.
 Below is a list of mongoose schema types and their joi equivalent within rest-hapi: